Progress your career at sea as a maritime engineer.

 Throughout the course, you will gain skills in:

-- applying safety procedures including survival skills at sea
+- Applying safety procedures including survival skills at sea

-- extinguish fires
+- Extinguishing fires

-- refueling vessels adhering to marine pollution (MARPOL) guidelines
+- Refueling vessels adhering to marine pollution (MARPOL) guidelines

-- performing basic engineering calculations
+- Performing basic engineering calculations

-- operating and maintaining deck machinery
+- Operating and maintaining deck machinery

-- auxiliary power systems, and extra-low and low voltage electrical systems and equipment
+- Auxiliary power systems, and extra-low and low voltage electrical systems and equipment

-- you are already employed or are required to hold this certificate to facilitate employment
+- You are already employed or are required to hold this certificate to facilitate employment

 -